 In most cases, exporting everything in your geometry as a single STL file is the simplest and most time-efficient way to upload a geometry to SimScale for a Pedestrian Wind Comfort analysis.
 However, there may be occasions in which you wish to upload an STL with different layers, which makes it easier to hide and show geometry, visualize different parts (such as trees or road surfaces), or to make selection easier using our bulk face selection methods.

-Typically, there are a few programs that correctly export multiple objects and faces as separate STL parts, and therefore for most common CAD or modeling tools, you will need to do some geometry post-processing before importing to SimScale.
+Typically, there are a few programs that correctly export multiple objects and faces as separate STL parts, and therefore for most common CAD modeling tools, you will need to only do some geometry post-processing before importing to SimScale.

-The Simple Merge Method
+The Merge Method

 This method allows you to merge the STL files generated in tools like Rhino, Sketchup, ArchiCAD, etc. directly in Windows OS.
 Follow these steps to upload the merged STL files hassle-free: